By Last Updated: September 15, 2025

 root canal broke

-What To Do If Your Root Canal Tooth Breaks
+What to Do If Your Root Canal Tooth Breaks

-Step 1: Stay Calm and Assess the Damage
+Step 1: Assess the Damage

-Step 2: Contact Your Dentist Immediately
+Step 2: Contact Our Clinic Immediately

-Then, call your dentist to schedule an emergency visit.
-The earlier you can get a professional assessment, the better the chances that your dentist can save the tooth.
-Prompt treatment also prevents the risk for infection and further damage.
-During your dental visit, your dentist will determine the best treatment plan— whether it is simple restorative repair, crown replacement, or tooth extraction.
+We recommend an urgent visit.
+The earlier you can get professional help, the better the chances that we can save the tooth.
+It also reduces the risk of infection and further damage.

 Step 3: Apply Temporary Measures